Leading order relativistic chiral nucleon-nucleon interaction: Theoretical framework

 The covariant derivative of $\Psi$ is defined as

 and the axial current $u_\mu$ is

-The covariant four-fermion contact terms are provided by the following Lagrangian~\cite{Girlanda:2010ya,Djukanovic:2007zz},
+The covariant four-fermion contact terms are provided by the following Lagrangian~\cite{Polinder:2006zh,Girlanda:2010ya,Djukanovic:2007zz},

 where $C_{S,A,V,AV,T}$ are low-energy constants (LECs).
-One should note that the $C_A$ term can also be considered of higher order because it connects the large and small components of the Dirac spinors~\cite{Petschauer:2013uua}.
-In our case, we do not expand the Dirac spinors and therefore retain this term.
-Explicit numerical studies showed that it plays a relatively minor role, however.
+The $C_A$ term is considered of higher order by some authors because it connects large and small components of the Dirac spinors~\cite{Petschauer:2013uua}.
+In our case, we do not expand the Dirac spinors and therefore retain it.
+Explicit numerical studies show that this term plays a relatively minor role, however.